marijnh/Eloquent-JavaScript/15_event.md

 The DOM node where a key event originates depends on the element that has ((focus)) when the key is pressed.
 Most nodes cannot have focus unless you give them a `tabindex` attribute, but things like ((link))s, buttons, and form fields can.
 We'll come back to form ((field))s in [Chapter ?](http#forms).
 When nothing in particular has focus, `document.body` acts as the target node of key events.

 When the user is typing text, using key events to figure out what is being typed is problematic.
 Some platforms, most notably the ((virtual keyboard)) on ((Android)) ((phone))s, don't fire key events.
-But even when you have an old-fashioned keyboard, some types of text input don't match key presses in a straightforward way, such as _input method editor_ (_((IME))_) software used by people whose scripts don't fit on a keyboard, where multiple key strokes are combined to create characters.
+But even when you have an old-fashioned keyboard, some types of text input don't match keypresses in a straightforward way, such as _input method editor_ (_((IME))_) software used by people whose scripts don't fit on a keyboard, where multiple keystrokes are combined to create characters.

 To notice when something was typed, elements that you can type into, such as the `<input>` and `<textarea>` tags, fire `"input"` events whenever the user changes their content.
 To get the actual content that was typed, it is best to directly read it from the focused field, which we discuss in [Chapter ?](http#forms).